King Philip Middle School: History

 The school was named after King Philip, a war chief of the Wampanoag Indians and their leader in King Philip's War.

 The building was completed in 1955, and cost $3,446,540.44.
 It is on 42 acre, and the building is 186000 sqft.
 It has a capacity of 700 for elementary students and 830 for middle school but is presently only used for middle school students.

 King Philip opened in September 1955, with 345 students, and a teaching staff of 17.
 The school day was made up of 7 periods.

 During the 1961-1962 school year, French and Spanish were offered as electives two periods per week.
 During the fifth period of the day, the entire school studied or elected a music activity.
 Clubs and athletic activities were carried out before and after school.
 Some 7th and 9th grade students were offered accelerated programs.
 Now, world language is considered an academic, so it is taught every day for students taking it.

 For the 1962-1963 year, a flexible form of individualized scheduling was introduced, and block scheduling was eliminated.
 Also, a reading consultant was provided for 3 days a week for additional help.

 King Philip Middle School was a Blue Ribbon School in 1986–87.

 In 2016, Mandarin Chinese was added as a world language opportunity for the middle school.

+In the 2026-27 academic year, King Philip Middle School self-reported "approximately 930 students and more than 130 faculty and staff members."